JohannesMeierSE/pictureGallery/README.md

 * link current picture for another folder
 * commands by keyboard only
 * full screen mode
-* real and linked images
+* real and linked pictures/images
 * real and linked collections/folders
-* temporary collection
+* temporary collection (recursively nestable)
-* search for duplicated real pictures of the current collection in the (recursive) sub-collections and replace them by linked pictures
+* search for duplicated real pictures
+	* of the current collection in the (recursive) sub-collections, or
+	* within the current collection
+	* to replace them by linked pictures, or
+	* to delete them
-* image caching and pre-loading
+* image caching and pre-loading with fixed size memory consumption

 ## Used Technology
 * Java 8